Constant Overhead Entanglement Distillation via Scrambling

-In the \textit{passive} (error detection) mode, the protocol accepts if and only if Alice and Bob's measurement outcomes match exactly, meaning that $\vec{x} = \vec{y}$.
-In other words, any detected error leads to rejection.
-In the \textit{active} (error correction) mode, Alice attempts to use the syndrome information $\vec{s} = \vec{x} \oplus \vec{y}$ to correct certain errors.
+In the \textit{passive} (error detection) setting, the protocol accepts if and only if Alice and Bob's measurement outcomes match exactly, meaning that $\vec{x} = \vec{y}$, so that any detected error leads to rejection.
+In the \textit{active} (error correction) mode, Alice attempts to use the syndrome $\vec{s} = \vec{x} \oplus \vec{y}$ to correct certain errors.
 If error correction succeeds, Alice applies an appropriate recovery operation and accepts the state; otherwise, the protocol rejects and starts over.
-We denote the $2k$-qubit output state of the protocol (conditioned on success) by $\bar{\rho}_{A^kB^k}$.

-The performance of our protocol can be characterized by two key probabilities: the probability of acceptance $p_{\acc}$, and the joint probability $p_{\acc \land \Phi}$ of both accepting and obtaining the target state $\Phi_{AB}^{\otimes k}$.
-The ratio of these probabilities determines the output fidelity $\bar{f}^k=(1-\bar{\varepsilon})^k = p_{\acc \land \Phi}/p_{\acc}$.
-The expected resource overhead --- defined as the average number of input Bell pairs needed to produce one output Bell pair --- is given by $n/(kp_{\acc})$, since we consume $n$ input pairs per attempt and need $1/p_{\acc}$ attempts on average to succeed in producing $k$ output pairs.
-To calculate these quantities, we use that the Clifford group forms a unitary 2-design~\cite{DCEL09,DAE07}, so the input state transforms as follows~\cite[Theorem~7.25]{Wat18_book}:
+The performance of our protocol is characterized by the probability of acceptance, $p_{\acc}$, and the joint probability $p_{\acc \land \Phi}$ of both accepting and obtaining the target state $\Phi_{AB}^{\otimes k}$.
+Their ratio $p_{\acc\land\Phi}/p_{\acc}$ is the output fidelity.
+The expected resource overhead --- the average number of input Bell pairs needed to produce one output Bell pair --- is given by $n/(kp_{\acc})$, because we consume $n$ input pairs per attempt and need $1/p_{\acc}$ attempts on average to succeed in producing $k$ output pairs.

+\paragraph*{Passive setting.} In the End Matter, we exactly calculate $p_{\acc}$ and $p_{\acc \land \Phi}$ for the passive setting, leading to the following bounds: